Yassy03/Spotify_Arduino_API_prototype/README.md

 # Arduino_SpotifyAPI_Prototype
  VSC code for serial monitor info to control spotify API player

+Note: users will also need to npm start in the terminal and add install node_modules folder to the project.
+This project uses socket.io so ensure this has also been insalled in the terminal

 Run this code in Ardiuno with a Arduino Nano 33 BLE connected:
 Note - make sure all necessary libaries are installed
 ```